footcricket05/PyPassGen/README.md

 3. Click on the "Copy to Clipboard" button to copy the generated password.
 4. Use the "Exit" button to close the application.

+## Compiler Design Integration

+This project, while not directly related to compiler design, incorporates principles commonly found in compiler construction, such as lexical analysis, parsing, and error handling.
+The input validation process parallels lexical analysis, where user input is parsed and validated to ensure it conforms to certain rules.
+Error handling mechanisms mimic those found in compilers, providing informative error messages when input does not adhere to expected patterns.

 ## Requirements

 - Python 3.x